 I enjoyed every second of it.
 The other cast members were amazing, including Jason Manford and Phil Jupitus, who we had lots of fun with, they were always joking.
 Although we joined at the halfway point of the year-long tour, everyone was lovely and made us feel part of the team straight away.
 I was lucky that our shows opened near my hometown, so lots of my family and friends were able to attend.
 This made every show even more special as someone I knew was always in the audience.

-What did you enjoy most about being in the cast of Matilda and what was the most rewarding aspect?
+What did you enjoy most about being in the cast of the Royal Shakespeare Company’s Matilda The Musical and what was the most rewarding aspect?

 I enjoyed working for the Royal Shakespeare Company (RSC).
 It was a privilege being taught by some truly amazing world class vocal coaches and dance choreographers.